 Mike is a self-taught wood sculptor.
-For him wood working and carving started as a hobby and a way to share his creativity.
+For him, woodworking and carving started as a hobby and a way to share his creativity.
 With the encouragement of his wife, family and friends woodcarving became more of a passion.
 Mike has always enjoyed art and design.
-From an early age he was always amazed at how his dad built things that were unique and from out-of-the-box thinking and loved to create beautiful things out of wood and metal often drawing his inspiration from nature.
+From an early age, he was always amazed at how his dad built things that were unique and from out-of-the-box thinking and loved to create beautiful things out of wood and metal often drawing his inspiration from nature.
 His work is often colorful, energetic and includes strong graphic elements, influenced by his background as an art director and graphic designer.
-He works in many mediums including sculpture, digital graphic illustration, drawing and photography.
+He works in many mediums including sculpture, digital graphic illustration, drawing, and photography.

 Mike’s artistic journey has come from a strong curiosity and admiration of nature in detail and a love for unique creative design in all mediums.
 Using those attributes to his advantage, he extensively researches, explores and experiments with many different themes while focusing on the next project’s subject.
-His deep respect and appreciation of all living things as well as his attention to detail, adding texture and spirit into his sculptures helps to bring his subjects to life.
+His deep respect and appreciation of all living things, as well as to his attention to detail, adding texture and spirit into his sculptures help to bring his subjects to life.
 Mike is always trying new techniques and striving to grow as an artist.

-Mike states; “In my work I try to capture the spirit of a subject frozen in a moment of time in a graphic stylistic way rather than a “lifeless static snapshot.”
-My goal with each of the sculptures is for the viewer to form an emotional connection and an appreciation of the subject’s importance. firstname.lastname@example.org
+Mike states; “In my work, I try to capture the spirit of a subject frozen in a moment of time in a graphic stylistic way rather than a “lifeless static snapshot.”
+My goal with each of the sculptures is for the viewer to form an emotional connection and an appreciation of the subject’s importance. email@example.com

 4th Place - Rina Coetzee - “New Life, New Hope”